sungnga/instagram-clone-app/README.md

     - Add an overlay and style the overlay
     - onRequestClose, execute a callback and run the `history.goBack()` method to go back.
 And in our case, it's the `/explore` route
     - Add style to the Modal
   - Inside the Modal component, import and render the Post component.
-Pass down the id props and set its value to postId: `<Post id={postId} />`
+Pass down the id props and set its value to postId: `<Post postId={postId} />`
   - Outside of and below the Modal component, import and render the CloseIcon component inside a div tag.
 Add an onClick event handler that will execute the `history.goBack()` method when the CloseIcon is clicked on

 ### 22. Building the Post component: